lizmat/articles/5to6-signatures.md

 Named arguments in Perl 5
 -------------------------
-Named arguments as such do not exist in Perl 5.
+Named arguments as such **do not exist** in Perl 5.
 There is however an often used idiom that effectively mimicks named arguments:

+    # Perl 5
     my %named = @_;
     if (exists %named{bar}) {   # named variable
         # do stuff if named variable "bar" exists